apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Walmart announces 3-for-1 stock split as shares hover below all-time high**
+**France's government announces new measures to calm farmers' protests, as barricades squeeze Paris**

-You can read more about it [here](https://www.cnbc.com/2024/01/30/walmart-announces-3-for-1-stock-split-as-shares-hover-below-all-time-high.html).
+You can read more about it [here](https://apnews.com/article/france-farmers-protests-food-69a50bc7dca974bc01950e41e21177e1).

 ## Requirements
 - Python 3.8